trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/EncryptionRecipes.md

 ### `checkRSASHA512DigitalSignatureRecipe(Blob signature,Blob dataToCheck)` → `void`

-Recomputes Digital Signature for and compares it with the received one, throwing an exception if they're not equal.
+Recomputes Digital Signature for and compares it with the received one, throwing an exception if they&apos;re not equal.

 #### Parameters
 |Param|Description|